 Always maintain insurance that will cover these kinds of damages

 Maintain your premises in such a way to avoid accidents

-Immediately repair new dangers, such as carpet that sticks up, and clean wet floors
+Immediately repair new dangers, such as carpet that stick up and clean wet floors

 If anyone is injured on your property, provide assistance as soon as possible